 |Application dates||Opening date: 1 May 2020 for semester 1 and 2 |

-Otago International Excellence Scholarships welcome, support and recognise the very best international students enrolling in a postgraduate coursework Master’s degree at the University of Otago.
+Otago International Excellence Scholarships welcome, support and recognise the very best international students commencing a coursework master’s degree, honours degree, or postgraduate diploma in Business, Humanities or Sciences, at the University of Otago.
 These merit-based scholarships recognise academic excellence, diversity, and leadership potential in supporting high-achieving students in their studies.
 The scholarships are also designed to support those students best placed to make a positive impact on society in their future career.

 To be considered for a scholarship, students must be: